digolds/digwebs/readme.md

 6. open your browser and enter `localhost:9999`,you see the content `"digwebs - A Minimal Web Framework!"`

 **Note**: if you want to be a master of `digwebs`, head over [here](https://www.digolds.cn/detail/0015370868460626a029ac2cf3c42359d4e9fffeae137c7000) to learn the design philosophy of `digwebs`

+# Contribution

+We are looking for contributors.
+Please check open issues in the above repos if you think you could help, or open a new one if you have an idea you'd like to discuss.

 # License